bayarens/Bayley-NebulaWork/DemonSlayer-Game/README.md

 ## to-do:
 make status effects render
-fix bleed damage bug - DemonSlayer.js: line 180-183
 fix poison bug- not comming off after time runs out or taken item - I think its got to do with the shop or the "rounds"

+fix bleed damage bug - DemonSlayer.js: line 180-183-done
+make snowflakes - done
 make game over screen/you win screen - done make bleed value show for correctly for each char - done make the demon sprites appear after each death- done